8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 Don’t tighten the secure nut with calipers!

-This mistake is more problematic when replacing tubes after a puncture where the valve is part of the tube.
+This mistake is more problematic when you need to replace a punctured tube where the valve is integrated into the tube.
 The nut must be finger-tightened just enough to keep it from loosening.

 4. Installing the Tire Against the Direction of Travel

-Installing the tire against the direction of rotation can lead to reduced traction and handling issues.
+Installing the tire against the direction of rotation reduces traction and handling.

 Always check the tire’s directional arrows and mount it correctly to maximize performance.